brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 Few notes about distributed executions:
 - `--num_gpus` is optional: if not provided, it will default to the available GPUs returned by the cuda toolkit;
-- Launching with `python` instead of `deepspeed` will perform a single-node single-GPU run;
+- launching with `python` instead of `deepspeed` will perform a single-node single-GPU run;
-- If we where required to run this on multiple compute nodes, we'd need to pass an extra parameter `--hostfile hostfile`, where `hostfile` is an MPI-style descriptor of nodes and gpus per node;
+- if we were required to run this on multiple compute nodes, we'd need to pass an extra parameter `--hostfile hostfile`, where `hostfile` is an MPI-style descriptor file of nodes and gpus per node;
-- The batch size should take into consideration the number of compute nodes, the number of GPUs, and the number of gradient accumulation steps or micro-batch size (when applicable).
+- the batch size should take into consideration the number of compute nodes, the number of GPUs, and the number of gradient accumulation steps or micro-batch size (when applicable).
 In brief, `train_batch_size` must be equal to `train_micro_batch_size_per_gpu` * `gradient_accumulation_steps` * `--num_gpus`.
-Otherwise you'll get errors like `AssertionError: Micro batch size per gpu: 0 has to be greater than 0`, as each process needs at least 1 input sample.
+Also, each process needs at least 1 input sample.

 For more information on available flags, running `deepspeed --help` provides a brief summary of all options.